MacDonnell Road: History

 Construction of MacDonnell Road started in 1891 and its first section was completed in 1892.
 The Road was extended eastward in 1899, then forming a junction with Bowen Road in its eastern end.

 Crown land lots at MacDonnell Road were let by public auction for 999-year leases as early as 1896.
 The colonial government ceased offering such long leases after May 1898, and only a limited number of plots on Hong Kong Island and in Kowloon have a lease term of 999 years.

 In 1903, parts of MacDonnell Road were infested with anopheles, and malaria was rife there.
 Nullahs in the area were cleared as a preventive measure.

 Before World War II, the area below Victoria Peak was home to people from a number of ethnic backgrounds.
 Wealthy Japanese were living as high up as MacDonnell Road.

 During the Battle of Hong Kong in December 1941, the headquarters of the 2/14th Battalion, Punjab Regiment was located on MacDonnell Road.
 The 2/14 Punjab were part of the West Brigade, and their tactical area of responsibility stretched along the northwestern shore of Hong Kong Island from Causeway Bay to Belcher's Point, including the defense of the Governor's House and of Major General Maltby's headquarters.

+In April 1957, the Chinese name of the road was renamed from "麥當奴道" to "麥當勞道", likely because of the negative implication of "奴" as in "slave" in English.
+Since 2023, it became a point of interest for Chinese tourists, taking pictures of the road sign with McDonald's food, as both share the same Chinese name.